husk00/pantaliQa/README.md

 # pantaliQa
 PantaliQa is a vj program for linux.
 It is still in heavy development and it is not ready for publication yet.
 However feel free to download and run this code.
+PantaliQa use WX python for the GUI and puredata/gem as video engine.
+In order to control puredata from python pyata (https://code.google.com/p/pyata/)  was used.
 # requirements
 PantaliQa is developped under Ubuntu 14.04 with unity 7 as WM.